vychiokas/analysts-training/INSTRUCTIONS.md

 ![Git install](images/git_install/git_credential_default.png?raw=true "GitCredential default")

 If you cannot install software on your machine, ask your leader to give you rights for that.

-## Browser

-We recommend using Google Chrome (or Firefox) instead of IE (Edge) as your default browser.
-Preferably log in to your Gjensidige GitHub account in your default browser before next steps.

 ## Clone this repository to your laptop
 In order to speed up our work with git, you should have cloned this repository on to your PC prior the course.
 Don't worry, we will explain cloning during the course.